shuuuuuun/weather_in_Kobe/README.md

 # Weather in Kobe – Exploratory & Predictive Analytics
-A hands‑on Python + PySpark project built with an open Kaggle dataset
+*A hands‑on Python + PySpark project built with an open Kaggle dataset*

-1. Project Overview
+## 1. Project Overview
-This repository demonstrates a full data‑analytics workflow using daily weather observations from Kobe, Japan.
+This repository walks through a complete data‑analytics workflow using daily weather observations from **Kobe, Japan**.
-You will walk through – and be able to reproduce – the journey from raw CSV files to:
+You can reproduce each step, moving seamlessly from raw CSV files to actionable insights:

-  1.Clean & EDA – quick data‑quality profile and visual summary
+1. **Clean & EDA** – quick data‑quality profiling and visual summaries

-  2.Seasonality Analysis – monthly temperature / precipitation cycles
+2. **Seasonality Analysis** – monthly temperature / precipitation cycles

-  3.Extreme‑Weather Detection – hottest, wettest, and record‑breaking days
+3. **Extreme‑Weather Detection** – hottest, wettest, and record‑breaking days

-  4.Long‑term Trend Lines – year‑on‑year climate shifts since 1990s
+4. **Long‑term Trend Lines** – year‑on‑year climate shifts since the 1990s

-  5.Next‑Day Weather Models – logistic & regression baselines in Spark ML
+5. **Next‑Day Weather Models** – logistic & regression baselines in Spark ML

-  6.Lifestyle Recommender – rule‑based “Laundry‑Day / Hiking‑Day” index
+6. **Lifestyle Recommender** – rule‑based *Laundry‑Day* / *Hiking‑Day* index

+The codebase is intentionally split into two complementary paths:

+* **Pandas‑only notebooks** – ideal for local laptops or lightweight analyses.
-The code is intentionally split into a pandas‑only path (for laptops) and an Apache Spark path (for larger‑scale or cloud notebooks such as Databricks Community Edition).
+* **Apache Spark notebooks & scripts** – suited for larger‑scale runs or cloud platforms such as **Databricks Community Edition**.

+---